tezos-reward-distributor-organization/tezos-reward-distributor/docs/statistics.rst

 If you wish to opt-out of this anonymous data collection, start TRD using the `--do_not_publish_stats` option.

-If you have any questions about this topic feel free to create an issue.
+If you have any questions about this topic or if you want to have access to the statistical data feel free to open an issue.

 Collected Data
 --------------